nazarioricardo/meLikee/README.md

 If you're looking to gain insight on how to manage database information using structs with Objective-C try checking out the code in the models folder of the Xcode workspace.

-I developed a query that finds the number of records in a record type, something for which Cloudkit's API doesn't have a method.
+There are some useful Cloudkit methods in the CloudkitManager singleton in the controls folder.
+Such as an algorithm that finds the number of records from a record type in order to fetch a random record.
+Cloudkit doesn't currently have a method that returns only the count of a record type, nor a method that fetches a random record.

 Other than that it is all pretty standard!